 Dianna Coy Long

-Ms. Long is a graduate of Missouri State University.
-She received her law degree in 1991 from the University of Missouri, Columbia.
+Ms. Long is our primary attorney for cases filed under Chapter 7 of the Bankruptcy Code.
+She is a graduate of Missouri State University, and received her law degree in 1991 from the University of Missouri, Columbia.
 While in law school, Ms. Long studied for a semester at University College, London, England, where she clerked for Barrister Robin Griffiths of the Inner Temple Inn of Court.

 She has practiced bankruptcy law since 1995, taking two years out to serve as a full-time county attorney.
 She has also served as Municipal Judge for two southwest Missouri cities.
 Since 2002, the focus of her practice has been municipal bankruptcy and consumer bankruptcy, which she now practices exclusively.